 The eye test

 Straight away the first thing that stood out was how composed and strong defensively Drameh is.
 His ability to read the game and be in the right defensive position is very good.
-Combine this with his athleticism and determination, it is very hard to beat him in 1v1 situations.
+Combine this with his athleticism and determination, he is very hard to beat him in 1v1 situations.
 For example, take this situation against Manchester United under 23’s.
 He tracks his runner, forces him onto his left foot which helps narrows the angle and therefore making it harder to score.
 In the end he manages to stay with him and get a good last ditch block in and the ball runs out for a throw in.

 He shows great patience when defending, waiting for the right moment to make a challenge.
 He recognises that he can’t always win the ball and is happy to jockey the opposition away from the danger area.
 Young players can often be rash in challenging for the ball due to being overeager to win it back, whereas Cody is the opposite.
 Having played in the Checkatrade, he came up against League One side Wycombe, who have just been promoted to the Championship.
 Despite them not playing a full strength side, they still had a number of first team players on show.
 Drameh didn’t looked fazed and had the better of his direct opponent.
 Even when their attacker initially turned Cody with a good bit of skill after getting too tight, he had the recovery speed to get back and make a challenge.